-COURT OPERATIONS UNDER THE EXIGENT CIRCUMSTANCES CREATED BY COVID-19 WITH RESPECT TO VIDEO TELECONFERENCING FOR CRIMINAL PROCEEDINGS
+: COURT OPERATIONS UNDER THE EXIGENT CIRCUMSTANCES CREATED BY COVID-19 WITH RESPECT TO VIDEO TELECONFERENCING FOR CRIMINAL PROCEEDINGS :

-GENERAL ORDER NO. 23-01
+GENERAL ORDER NO. 22-18

 This Court issues this General Order, as one in a series of General Orders, in response to the ongoing spread of the Coronavirus Disease (COVID-19) in the Southern District of Ohio and elsewhere.
-There have been approximately one hundred one million, five hundred eighteen thousand, two hundred twenty-nine confirmed cases of COVID-19 throughout the United States, more than three million, three hundred thirty-one thousand, six hundred fifty-one total cases across Ohio, and of that total, over one million, seven hundred forty-seven thousand, five hundred fifty-two cases in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
+There have been approximately ninety million two hundred twenty-seven thousand, nine hundred fifty-six confirmed cases of COVID-19 throughout the United States, more than two million nine hundred eighteen thousand, three hundred sixty-six total cases across Ohio, and of that total, over one million five hundred thirty-seven thousand, nine hundred forty-seven in the Southern District of Ohio, with seats of Court in Columbus, Cincinnati, and Dayton.
 On March 13, 2020, the President declared a National Emergency relating to COVID-19, which remains in place as of the date of this Order.